Why is evaluating social prescribing important for different stakeholders?

 Regional and national teams in the NHS or Government | Able to influence policy around social prescribing Can advocate on behalf of services and support funding streams |

 Example: In Barnet, the Age UK social prescribing service create reports for public health, PCNs, ICB and GPs, this has helped them continue to function as a large SP provider, with around two Social Prescribing Link Workers per PCN.
+See a detailed case study for this project here.

 Example: In Camden, a pilot was run employing a Social Prescribing Link Worker focusing on ethnic minority populations.
 They recorded the demand for the new service, this helped build the case to make the social prescriber a permanent member of staff.
 See the impact summary of this project here.